adist98/herokuapp/README.md

 SheetJS Youtube link for converting Excel into HTML Tables : https://www.youtube.com/watch?v=FymC0XlK0Gs

 The substitute is to just Embed the excel file on the website.

+Another solution is to save the Excel file as a web page and then update and save it as web page when the new data arrives.